Benito Messeguer

-Benito Messeguer (October 27, 1930 – October 19, 1982) was a Mexican artist born in Spain, best known for his murals which continued much of the work of the Mexican muralism movement.
+Benito Messeguer (born Benet Messeguer i Villoro; October 27, 1930 – October 19, 1982) was a Spanish-born Mexican artist, best known for his murals which continued much of the work of the Mexican muralism movement.
 His work was recognized with a tribute at the Palacio de Bellas Artes shortly before his death and membership in the Salón de la Plástica Mexicana.

 Life

-Messeguer was born in Mora de Ebro, Tarragona, Spain (Catalonia).
+Messeguer was born in Móra d'Ebre, in the Catalan province of Tarragona, Spain.
 During the Spanish Civil War, his family (which supported the Second Spanish Republic) left his hometown to live in Barcelona, where he studied painting under Enrique Assad.
 In 1944, when he was fourteen, the family moved to Mexico and when Messeguer became an adult, he obtained Mexican citizenship.
 In Mexico, he furthered his artistic studies at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda", a student of Diego Rivera and José Clemente Orozco who strongly influenced his work.

 He died of leukemia in Mexico City at age 51.